Diesen Artikel auf deutsch lesen.

 It began some years ago when Apple changed Keynote’s layout engine to achieve feature parity with the iOS and web versions.
 Features were dropped, but I could live with that, since the new app core promised to be more versatile than the old one and missing features would eventually be restored.

 But the new version had bugs, sometimes critical ones, like missing images.
 You don’t want to restore slides minutes before a client presentation.
-And because the new engine only supported limited resolution for images, it would replace hires images (like full page web layouts) with crappy lowres versions—on opening and without notifying the user!
+And because the new engine only supported limited resolution for images, it would replace high resolution images (like full page web layouts) with crappy lowres versions—on opening and without notifying the user!
 We had to warn colleagues not to open old presentations with the new version because that would destroy them irrevocably.

 Those bugs were fixed, eventually, but trust was lost.
 At least, Keynote still was way faster and easier to use and the only tool for precision screen work (PowerPoint to this day measures in cm).